ReaperOAK/KCAdashboard/src/pages/admin/docs.md

   - All controls and tables use color tokens, focus/hover/active states, and are keyboard/ARIA accessible.
   - All logic and UI are modular and single-responsibility for performance and maintainability.

 - **BatchManagement.js**
   Manage student batches, including creation, editing, and assignment of students and teachers.
+  - **2025-07**: Major UI/UX and responsive overhaul.
+All batch management components now use the design system, color tokens, and Lucide icons.
+All forms and tables are fully accessible, animated, and mobile-first responsive.
+Each file/component is single-responsibility and optimized for performance.

 - **NotificationManagement.js**
   Admin interface for sending, scheduling, and managing platform notifications.